andrewgdotcom/spelling/pronunsiation-rules.md

 * A trailing "e" after a sillable containing a long vowel is nórmaly silent.
 * "u" follóing "q" is àlways a semivowel.
 * "u" and sòmtïmes "o" can reprezent semivowels when the first letter in a vowel clùster.
-* In sòm acsents, "ü" can bë pronounsed "u" (TOUR) after "d", "n", "s", "t", or "z".
+* In sòm acsents, "ü" can bë pronounsed "u" (TOUR) after "d", "n", "s", "t", "x", or "z".
-* In common üsaj, "ü/ue" can modifÿ a presëding "d", "s", "t", or "z" as if it had an implÿed j in frònt of the vowel, bùt sòm consider this incorect.
+* In common üsaj, "ü/ue" can modifÿ a presëding "d", "s", "t", "x", or "z" as if it had an implÿed j in frònt of the vowel, bùt sòm consider this incorect.